MrDabrudda/TBYPFWX/README.md

 Updated the Windows 10 DISA STIG -V2R4.

 A few additions to the registry file to secure Windows 10.
-If you have the DISA STIG Viewer you can download then Windows 10 ChkList and verify your settings.
+If you have the DISA STIG Viewer you can download the Windows 10 ChkList and verify your settings.
 ANYTHING SET TO NA in the DISA STIG Viewer cannot be changed in powershell or registry and is mostly USER specific and requires an admin to verify.
 Most USER settings are not specific to a home or gaming computer.
 I will never enable full autditing on my gaming computer because it kills the performance.
 Wonder why you gov computer crawls to life after rebooting it....auditing.

 18 AUG 2019